joeyliu7975/MovieSearcher/README.md

 **Rate Limits:** 40 requests per 10 seconds per API key

+## CI/CD

+This project uses **GitHub Actions** for continuous integration and deployment.
+Every push to the `main` branch and all pull requests automatically trigger the CI pipeline.

+### Automated Workflow

+The CI pipeline automatically:
+- ✅ Builds the project on macOS with the latest Xcode
+- ✅ Runs all unit tests (`MovieSearcherTests`)
+- ✅ Runs all UI tests (`MovieSearcherUITests`)
+- ✅ Uploads test results as artifacts

+### Workflow Status

+You can view the CI/CD status in the [Actions](https://github.com/joeyliu7975/MovieSearcher/actions) tab of this repository.

+### Local Testing

+For local development, you can run the same tests using Xcode or command line (see [Testing](#testing) section below).

 ## Testing

 This project includes comprehensive **Unit Tests** and **UI Tests** to ensure code quality and reliability.